epicnerd1990/hawgts/TO-DO.md

     - Catch any stray fixed values in "preset.json"
     - ~~Review all description tags for globals~~
     - ~~Group configuration options in folders/subfolders more~~
+- Flow at start to check widget size ratio
+    - If its a single row, make device icon same size as regular icons?
+1:8 ratio and below?
+    - Check iconsize - wgtheight and resize icons if less then 10% is showing

 ###### #####################################